Kasey Nightingale, LMSW

 Kasey is currently working toward full clinical licensure and divides her time between private practice and community-based support roles.
 She remains committed to helping clients feel seen, understood, and capable of meaningful change.

-II earned both my Bachelor’s and Master’s degrees in Social Work from the University of Texas at Arlington, where I developed a foundation in trauma-informed, strengths-based, and identity-affirming care.
+I earned both my Bachelor’s and Master’s degrees in Social Work from the University of Texas at Arlington, where I developed a foundation in trauma-informed, strengths-based, and identity-affirming care.
 My work integrates attachment theory, relational understanding, and mindfulness, helping clients explore the patterns that shape their internal world and relationships.

 I have training in Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), Acceptance and Commitment Therapy (ACT), and Mindfulness-Based Cognitive Therapy (MBCT).
 I also utilize motivational interviewing, somatic awareness, and person-centered approaches to support clients in building insight, strengthening coping strategies, and reconnecting with their sense of agency.